 Pompano have already arrived in the area and not only provide great fishing action, but fantastic table fare.
 Spanish mackerel and bluefish will continue to hang out in their favorite haunts of the river.
 Fish the inlet, turning basin and channels for them.
 Jack Crevalle will be traveling around in packs chasing bait all over the river.
 Flounder should arrive soon and hang around the inlets, docks and sandy flats of the river.
 Ladyfish is a great way to spend a few hours with the kids on the water.
 The bridges will be holding sheephead, black drum, croakers and sand perch for those anglers.
 Live or dead shrimp is always the best bet from the catwalks.
 There is a good variety of fish to target on any given day in any kind of weather conditions.

 Redfish can be found around local docks during the winter months and a live shrimp or DOA Shrimp can entice them into striking.
 Don't forget about the deeper cuts along the mangroves for redfish and snook in December.
 Using stealth is essential when fishing the shallow waters for redfish.
 We had very good success at finding the reds in shallow on sunny days on the grass flats.
 A mild winter will have them feeding in the shallows this month.
 It was a fantastic redfish bite all last winter and I am looking for it to be just as good this year.

 Winter fishing is already here.
 Change your tactics with the weather and follow the water temperatures more closely to make your fishing more productive.
-The fishing on our Treasure Coast continues to improve each year.
+Let’s make 2017 the year that we see improvements to the water quality in our area.
 If we all do our share to protect our rivers, we can insure the future generations will enjoy the same experiences we have been blessed with.